Marduk

+Believed to have originated as an underworld god, a storm god or an agriculture deity, Marduk came to be worshipped as a god of creation, justice, water, agriculture, magic and medicine.
+His symbol was the spade and he was associated with the Mušḫuššu.

 By the 1st millennium BC, Marduk had become astrologically associated with the planet Jupiter.
 He was a prominent figure in Babylonian cosmology, especially in the Enūma Eliš creation myth.

+The deity had many epithets and around 50 symbolic names, which include "highest in the house of gods", "king of the gods of heaven and earth", "omniscient one", "giver of life", "the creator of the Annunaki" and "creator of mankind".
+These were not just titles, but statements about Marduk's theological supremacy and his role as the cosmic ruler and divine counsellor.

 Name

 The name of Marduk was solely spelled as ^{d}AMAR.UTU in the Old Babylonian Period, although other spellings such as MES and ^{d}ŠA.ZU were also in use since the Kassite Period.
 In the 1st millennium BC, the ideograms ^{d}ŠU and KU were regularly used.
 The logogram for Adad is also occasionally used to spell Marduk.

 Texts from the Old Babylonian period support the pronunciation Marutu or Marutuk, with the shortened spelling Martuk or Marduk attested starting from the Kassite period.
 His name in Hebrew, Merodak, supports the longer version, and First Millennium Assyrian and Babylonian texts employ the long spelling when the circumstances call for the precise form of the name.
 The personal name Martuku is not to be confused with the god Marduk.
 Marduk was commonly called Bēl (lord) in the First Millennium BC.

 The etymology for the name Marduk is generally understood to be derived from ^{d}amar-utu-(a)k, meaning "bull-calf of Utu".
 Sommerfield suggests this is used to explain the name Marduk in the Enuma Elish as "He is the 'son of the sun (Note: The original text is lu-ú ma-ru Šamši ša ilāni né-bu-ú šu-ma.
 This is reading maru ("son") as being in the possessive case.
 Lambert reads the same passage as "he is the son, the sun god of the gods, he is dazzling" separating the two clauses)' of the gods, radiant is he."

 While the name may suggest a relationship with Shamash, Marduk has no genealogy with the sun god.
 However, Babylon was closely associated with the city of Sippar in this period, which may have been the reason for the name.